 A large dividend is nice; a large growing dividend is even better.
 To support a growing dividend, we also want to see earnings growth.

 Altria spun off Philip Morris International in 2008.
-Over the past two years, Altria's earnings per share have grown by 5% annually, while its dividend has increased at a rate of 9%.
+Over the past three years, Altria's earnings per share have grown by 4% annually, while its quarterly dividend has increased from $0.35 to $0.41.

 The Foolish bottom line